Thomas Crowther (ecologist): Research

-Crowther’s work has estimated the global tree restoration potential, showing that there are 0.9 billion hectares of land where trees would naturally be able to grow outside of urban and agricultural land.
+Crowther's work has estimated the global tree restoration potential, showing that there are 0.9 billion hectares of land where trees would naturally be able to grow outside of urban and agricultural land.
 If this land could be protected, the study suggested that this is room for one trillion new trees, and the recovering ecosystems could capture over 205 Gt Carbon.
 Crowther has described nature restoration as one of the most effective carbon drawdown strategies to date, with the potential to help people, biodiversity, and climate.

-A complete overview of Crowther’s research publications can be found at his Google Scholar profile.
+A number of scientists criticized the idea that planting trees across the globe is a simple solution to climate change.
+In particular, several articles suggested that it is dangerous and misleading to propose that tree planting can be a silver bullet to stop climate change.
+Crowther agreed with those criticisms, stating that ecosystem restoration cannot be used as an excuse to ignore the challenges of cutting greenhouse gas emissions and protecting existing ecosystems.
+He also emphasized that ecosystem restoration is not simply about planting trees for carbon capture.
+Instead, it is about the many solutions that promote the protection, regeneration and sustainable management of nature for local people and the biodiversity that they depend on.
+Crowther warned about the risks of mass tree plantations, highlighting the need for socially and ecologically responsible restoration of ecosystems across the globe.

+Following this work, Crowther teamed up with 220 scientists to create the Integrated Forest Assessment.
+They showed that the conservation and recovery of diverse forests can account for roughly 1/3 of our climate change mitigation requirements, providing empirical data to support the commitments made under the Kunming-Montreal Global Biodiversity Framework and the Glasgow Leaders Declaration on Forests and Land Use.

 Tech for nature

-In a 2020 TED Talk, Crowther announced development of an online platform for the conservation and restoration of nature.
-Described as a “Google Maps for nature,” Restor is an online open data platform and not-for-profit organization that provides ecological data, transparency, and connectivity to nature-based solutions.
-In 2021, Restor was a finalist for the Royal Foundation’s Earthshot Prize in the Protect and Restore Nature category.
-As of early 2022, the platform connected and supported more than 70,000 conservation and restoration projects worldwide.
+In a 2020 TED Talk, Crowther announced the development of an online platform for the conservation and restoration of nature.
+Described as a "Google Maps for nature," Restor is an online open data platform and not-for-profit organization that provides ecological data, transparency, and connectivity to nature-based solutions.
+In 2021, Restor was a finalist for the Royal Foundation's Earthshot Prize in the Protect and Restore Nature category.
+As of 2025, the platform connected and supported more than 225,000 conservation and restoration projects worldwide.

 As part of his research, Crowther compiled a large inventory of tree data based on a combination of satellite observations and on-the-ground ecological research.
 In 2016 he co-founded the Global Forest Biodiversity Initiative (GFBI), which manages the world's largest tree-level forest inventory database with over 30 million observations of tree measurements from 1.2 million locations around the world.
 The database was used to identify that across the global forest system, a greater number of tree species consistently leads to increases in the carbon storage of local forests, even with the same number of trees.

+Crowther is also the founder of SEED, a tool that allows organizations to assess the complexity of life at any location on Earth.